Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Conclusion

-With only $N=8$ participants, our user study was rather small.
-Each of our $N=8$ participants evaluated 24 lesions for 3 criteria each, resulting in a total of 576 samples per algorithm or 2{,}304 answers in total.
-All statistical tests were done using a two-tailed $t$-test with $t(N-2)=t(6)$.
-However, due to the large effect sizes, statistical significance could be shown for most comparisons.
-Nonetheless, based on the promising results of this study, a more comprehensive user survey in future work is highly desirable.
+{Each of our 34 participants evaluated 24 images for 3 criteria each, resulting in a total of 288 answers per questionnaire and 9{,}792 answers in total.
+While the number of participants and therefore the degrees of freedom of the used t-test was rather low, due to the large effect sizes statistical significance could still be shown for most comparisons on the medical imaging datasets.
+Nonetheless, based on the promising results of this study, an even more comprehensive user study in future work would be highly desirable.}